Q How does the Social Security Administration decide if I’m disabled enough to receive SSDI benefits?

 - Is your condition included in the list of disabling conditions?
 The SSA’s “blue book” contains a list of disabling medical conditions, and if your condition is on the list, you will automatically be considered disabled.
 If your condition is not on the list, it will need to be determined if your condition is equally disabling as a listed condition.

 - Can you perform your previous job duties?
 This step considers conditions that are not on the list and determines if your condition is severe enough to prevent you from doing your previous job.
 If it does not interfere sufficiently, you will not be considered disabled.

 - Can you perform any other kind of work?
 Not only must you be unable to perform your previous job, but your condition must also prevent you from performing other jobs suited for your job skills and experience.
 If you can perform alternate work, your claim will likely be denied.

 If you have questions about the SSDI application process or have faced a denial, my firm can help you pursue the benefits you earned with a lifetime of hard work.
+You'll want a Social Security disability attorney on your side.
 Contact me today via live chat or phone to learn more.